Carbohydrate diet protects the heart

 We thought, the researchers say, that perhaps the Tsimane were unknowingly enforcing the rules of a particular heart diet, such as the DASH nutritionthe Okinawa Diet (which is said to be responsible for the longevity of Okinawa’s inhabitants) or – what would be particularly obvious for a primitive people – the rules of the Paleo diet.

-Since the Mosetes have already left their traditional diet and have been incorporating many foods from the western diet, including sugar and other processed products, into their diet for several years, the state of health of this people shows what will happen to the health of the Tsimane within the next 20 years could if they too would start shopping in the supermarkets of civilization ( 1 ).
+Since the Mosetes have already left their traditional diet and have been incorporating many foods from the western diet, including sugar and other processed products, into their diet for several years, the state of health of this people shows what will happen to the health of the Tsimane within the next 20 years might if they too would start shopping in the supermarkets of civilization ( 1 ).

 The healthiest hearts on a high-carb diet